Mersel AI Platform Capabilities

 ## The bandwidth problem

-A serious GEO program requires 20-40 hours per month of combined content and engineering work.
-Content teams are at capacity with existing SEO, social, and campaign responsibilities.
-Adding a new channel with different requirements means something else is deprioritized to manage the workload.
+**A serious GEO program requires 20 to 40 hours per month of combined content and engineering work.** Content teams typically operate at full capacity while managing existing SEO, social media, and campaign responsibilities.
+This resource constraint creates a significant barrier to entry for companies attempting to adopt generative engine optimization alongside traditional marketing channels.

 * Continuous freshness updates